Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Abstract

 \section{Abstract}

-The adversarial robustness of recommendation systems under node injection attacks has received considerable research attention.
-Recently, a robust recommendation system \textbf{GraphRfi} was proposed, and it was shown that \textbf{GraphRfi} could successfully mitigate the effects of injected fake users in the system.
-Unfortunately, we demonstrate that \textbf{GraphRfi} is still vulnerable to attacks due to the supervised nature of its fraudster detection component.
-Specifically, we propose a new attack \textbf{metaC} against \textbf{GraphRfi}, and further analyze why \textbf{GraphRfi} fails under such an attack.
-Based on the insights we obtained from the vulnerability analysis, we build a new robust recommendation system \textbf{PDR} by re-designing the fraudster detection component.
+The robustness of recommender systems under node injection attacks has garnered significant attention.
+Recently, \textit{GraphRfi}, a GNN-based recommender system, was proposed and shown to effectively mitigate the impact of injected fake users.
+However, we demonstrate that \textit{GraphRfi} remains vulnerable to attacks due to the supervised nature of its fraudster detection component, where obtaining clean labels is challenging in practice.
+In particular, we propose a powerful poisoning attack, \textbf{MetaC}, against both GNN-based and MF-based recommender systems.
+Furthermore, we analyze why \textit{GraphRfi} fails under such an attack.
+Then, based on our insights obtained from vulnerability analysis, we design an adaptive fraudster detection module that explicitly considers label uncertainty.
+This module can serve as a plug-in for different recommender systems, resulting in a robust framework named \textbf{PDR}.
 Comprehensive experiments show that our defense approach outperforms other benchmark methods under attacks.
-Overall, our research demonstrates an effective framework of integrating fraudster detection into recommendation to achieve adversarial robustness.
+Overall, our research presents an effective framework for integrating fraudster detection into recommendation systems to achieve adversarial robustness.